Five building blocks to healthy eating

 Eating plenty of vegetables is important for good health.
-Most vegetables are low in energy and will not impact your blood glucose levels.
-They are a great source of fibre, vitamins and minerals.
+Most vegetables will not impact your blood glucose levels.
+They are also a great source of fibre, vitamins and minerals.
 To get the full benefits, eat a variety of different coloured vegetables.

 3. Choose high-fibre, Low-GI carbohydrates

 Carbohydrate foods are the main source of energy for your body.
 Your body breaks down carbohydrates into into glucose, which then enters your bloodstream and is used for energy.
 Include some carbohydrate food at each meal and spread them across the day to help you maintain your energy levels, without causing your BGLs to go too high or too low.

 Low-GI carbohydrate foods break down into glucose slowly.
 They result in a smaller and slower rise in blood glucose levels after eating compared with high-GI foods.
 The best carbohydrate choices are high in fibre and have a low GI, such as:

 - Most fruits

 Unsaturated fats include polysaturated fats and monosaturated fats.
 These are healthier fats, as they help to reduce your LDL (bad) cholesterol levels and increase your HDL (good cholesterol levels.
 Replacing saturated fats with these healthy fats can help reduce your risk of heart disease.